 Some owners attempt to put up their timeshare for sale.
 The problem with this is the timeshare resale market is a tough niche to break into.
 When most consumers go through a timeshare purchase, it's usually not with a previous buyer.
 Most of the time, it's with a timeshare resort or club that has found a way to get them in for a sales presentation on their timeshare programs.
 Not many vacationers buy from previous owners, so putting your timeshare up for sale is challenging in the vacation industry.

 One of the worst ways an owner can attempt to exit their timeshare is to stop paying for it.
 Most owners don't realize that timeshare clubs and resorts are treated like real estate.
 If you stop making payments, the management company will make collection efforts on you, potentially ending in foreclosure.
 That only hurts you more in the long run.

 The most effective solution to getting rid of your timeshare is to find a legitimate timeshare cancellation team to help terminate your timeshare agreement.
 This way, you can seek third-party assistance rather than just trying to take on the cancellation yourself.
-The staff you sign up with will be able to help communicate with resorts and their properties to help you exit whichever program you were left stranded in.
+The staff you sign up with will be able to help communicate with resorts and their properties to allow you to exit whichever program you were left stranded in.
 Looking for a cancellation team that offers industry experience and a 100% money-back guarantee is essential.
-In this course of action, if they do not cancel your timeshare within an agreed-upon period, you receive all of your money back.
+In this course of action, you receive all your money back if they do not cancel your timeshare within an agreed-upon period.

 Timeshare ownership can be very misleading.
 Staff members of timeshare resorts love to connect emotionally with their potential clients, but it's not always an honest relationship.
 Amid their sales pitch, the difference between owning a timeshare and vacation ownership often gets blurred.